Myorin: Siege of Tsurusaki Castle

 In 1586 Myorin led the defense of Tsurusaki Castle against an attack.
 The army of 3,000 men was led by the three Shimazu generals who expressed surprise on discovering that a woman was defending the castle.
 Myorin appeared on the walls dressed in full armour and carrying a naginata, she was accompanied by small number of soldiers, farmers and maids.
 Negotiations were set in motion and Myorin was offered substantial reward in gold and silver if she would surrender the castle, but she made it clear that she was prepared to defend it to the death.

 The traps caused the Shimazu army to retreat several times, she commanded a Teppo (firearm) unit on the front line.
 The success of Myorin's strategies increased the morale of Yoshioka and Otomo's soldiers.
 Shimazu army once retreated and repeated their attack from different points, but Myorin rejected these attacks 16 times.
 The defense of Tsurusaki under her was kept up with vigor, the garrison losing only one man during the main assault and taking 63 heads of the Satsuma attackers.
-The heroic Myorin was clearly in the thick of the fighting because during one assault she held a deep arrow wound and was captured.
+The heroic Myorin was clearly in the thick of the fighting because during one assault she received a deep arrow wound and was captured.

 Under the control of Shimazu

 Shimazu's army suffered a lot of damage and was left with few supplies.
 At that time the enemy commanders advised Myorin to make peace after she had been surrounded, so she agreed.
 Yoshioka's army left Tsurusaki, and entertained the commanders of Shimazu's army with a party.
-However, this was just a Myorin's plan, she planned to gain confidence from the enemy commanders, for being a nice person she earned the respect of Nomura, a Shimazu general.
-She lived months of peace under Iehisa's rule, during which time she already planned to rebel against them to gain Tsurusaki's leadership again.
+However, this was just Myorin's plan -- she planned to gain the confidence of the enemy commanders, and even earned the respect of Nomura, a Shimazu general.
+She lived peacefully for months under Iehisa's rule, during which time she planned to rebel against them to gain control of Tsurusaki once again.